 IAC Championship Events and Team Selection policies are established by the IAC Board of Directors.
 These policies are stated in the IAC Policy and Procedures Manual, Section 500.
-The policies establish supplemental rules and regulations for: IAC Regional Championships (Section 502); U.S. National Aerobatic Championships (Section 503); Selection of the U.S. Aerobatic Teams (Section 504); and Contest Juries (Section 505).
-To read the complete text of these policies and procedures, you may contact IAC Headquarters at 920-426-6881 to request a copy of the IAC Policy and Procedure Manual or view it on the IAC website at:
+The policies establish supplemental rules and regulations for: IAC Championship Events (Section 501); U.S. National Aerobatic Championships (Section 503); Selection of the U.S. Aerobatic Teams (Section 504); and Contest Juries (Section 505).
+To read the complete text of these policies and procedures, you may contact IAC Headquarters at 920-426-6881 to request a copy of the IAC Policy and Procedure Manual or link to it from the IAC website at: